maggi-noodle/pizzatripathi/README.md

-# pizzatripathi
-The Design Document
+# pizzatripathi: the design document
-## 1. Concept:
+## 1. concept:
-### descent to hell narratives
+descent to hell narratives
 ## 2. User stories
-### site is to be used by:
+site is to be used by:
-*curious parties interested in alter ego formations of independent genderless, food-oriented personas *friends
+* curious parties interested in alter ego formations of independent genderless, food-oriented personas
+* friends
 ## 3. Sitemap
 ## 4. Wireframes
 ## 5. Design mockups